 8. If I use a ghostwriter, do I need one with a health degree?

-No. A good ghostwriter is adept at researching, absorbing, and presenting new information.
+No. A professional ghostwriter is adept at researching, absorbing, and presenting new information.
 Many excellent and complex health books have been written by ghostwriters with little or no health science expertise.

 That being said, it certainly doesn’t hurt if the ghost has a health degree or experience in the health field, for this can shorten the learning curve and may eliminate it entirely.